ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 {: tip}
 <!--#/istutorial#-->

-In this section, you will create a dedicated host in a group and provision an instance with encrypted data volume.
+In this section, you will create a dedicated host in a group and provision an instance with an encrypted data volume.

 The reason you create a dedicated host is to carve out a single-tenant compute node, free from users outside of your organization.
 Within that dedicated space, you can create virtual server instances according to your needs.
 Additionally, you can create dedicated host groups that contain dedicated hosts for a specific purpose.
 Because a dedicated host is a single-tenant space, only users within your account that have the required permissions can create instances on the host.